meredithseta/MoodFlow/README.md

 CS 3620 Team Project - Mood Tracker App
 Meredith Seta & Seth Nelson

+Project Goal:
+    - The goal of Moodflow is to give users a foundation for a mental health tracking app by letting users log mood entries and store them in an organized relational database.
+This project focuses on data modeling, backend integration, and user input, while allowing for the potential of expanding the app in the future to include analytics and recommendations.

+Provided Interactions:
+    - Users can create an account and log in through backend authentication, which is required to store mood logs
+    - Users can create mood logs which includes mood type, mood intensity, and stress levels
+    - Submitted mood entries are stored in a relational database
+    - The backend supports additional data types like sleep and lifestyle data, but are not fully exposed in the front end due to timing constraints.

+Video Demo + Demo Screenshot:
+    - Located in /moodflow/demo

+ER Diagram
+    - Located in /moodflow/ER_diagram

 Public Datasets Used:
 1. Mental Health and Lifestyle Habits Dataset (2019-2024)
     - Source: Kaggle